How To Defeat Self-Doubt and Increase Self-Confidence

-Do you struggle with self-doubt?
+Do you need to defeat self-doubt?
 Do you often second-guess decisions or assume negative outcomes from future events?
 We often get what we focus on most—good or bad so it would be good to stop focusing on doubts and fears.
 If only it were as easy as simply saying, STOP IT.
 It’s not that simple but when you take action to be more self-confident, you will find that things in your life turn out more positively.
 Increased self-confidence strengthens your decision-making skills, makes you a people magnet in social situations, and enables you to produce higher quality work and the life you deserve.

 Try these strategies to silence your inner critic and increase your confidence:

 Do you try to convince yourself you will fail at a new task before you even start?

 To stop this self-sabotage, write yourself a letter.
 Think of a specific time when you conquered your self-debt and accomplished something that was meaningful to you.
 Tell yourself this story in the letter.
 This letter will remind you of your strengths and how you have succeeded at new tasks before and can do it again.

 Are you in the habit of minimizing your contributions and/or putting yourself down?